 Globally, there are upwards of one million seafarers being affected by the ongoing and unresolved crew change crisis that has gripped the worlds' seafarers.
-Hundreds of thousands of seafarers have been stuck at sea for upwards of 18+ months, well past the maximum time permitted under the Maritime Labour Convention of 11 months at sea.
+Hundreds of thousands of seafarers have been stuck on board well past the maximum time permitted under the Maritime Labour Convention of 11 months at sea.
 At the same time, hundreds of thousands of other seafarers have been stuck on the beach, unable to join vessels or secure employment and are suffering terrible economic situations in their respective countries as a result.
+Some seafarers will be facing their second consecutive Christmas away from home, away from their families and friends.
+Please spare a thought for them during the Holiday period.